 Two pictures are used in this activity.
-The first picture shown to participants is picture shown to participants is of a boiling pot of water with a cover on it.
+The first picture shown to group members is of a boiling pot of water with a cover on it.
 The second picture, shown after a discussion of what may happen in the first, depicts a pot with the cover blown off of it by the boiling water and steam.